 Are you making the right choices in who, how and when you target your communications activities?
 Alfred Jansen has handled numerous projects successfully (see Portfolio) and uses an approach based on these four pillars:

-Communication begins with your organisation’s vision, reflecting all relevant aspects of the organization, project and / or product.
+Communication begins with your organisation’s vision, reflecting all relevant aspects of the organisation, project and / or product.
 In order to develop a vision for your communication approach, Alfred Jansen uses a practical tool: the Manifesto.

 Next step: the translation of your vision (Manifesto) into a targeted (internal and external) communication strategy.
 This is derived from the business strategy that you already have in place so you don’t need to reinvent it.
 Now it is time to focus the strategy in terms of results, movements and connections required to get your communication going.
 The communications plan is born.

 How does this all work out?
 Check out the Portfolio page!